dzemsky1/Animals-API/README.md

 | `npm test`             | Runs automated tests.                                                                                       |
 | `npm run debug-server` | Starts the server in debug mode, which will print lots of extra info about what's happening inside the app. |

-## API

-Use this as the basis for your own API documentation.
-Add a new third-level heading for your custom entities, and follow the pattern provided for the built-in user authentication documentation.

-Scripts are included in [`curl-scripts`](curl-scripts) to test built-in actions.
-Add your own scripts to test your custom API.

 ### Authentication